 Tattoo Removal Training at National Laser Institute

-Are you interested in a niche career as a laser tattoo removal technician?
-At National Laser Institute, we offer tattoo removal training that can be completed in just 1-2 weeks!
+At National Laser Institute, we offer tattoo removal training that can be completed in just one week!

-During our Just Tattoo Removal Course, you’ll receive didactic education and clinical hands-on training where you will have to opportunity to treat scheduled clients in our luxury medical spa.
+During our Just Tattoo Removal Course, you will receive didactic education and clinical hands-on training where you will have to opportunity to treat scheduled clients in a medical spa setting.

-The technology we use includes all 3 wavelengths (1064/755/532) to address all tattoo colors.
-Although most laser tattoo devices don’t include all 3 wavelengths, knowing the different types is key to your success as a tattoo removal technician.
+The technology we use includes all three wavelengths (1064/755/532) to address all tattoo colors.
+Although most laser tattoo devices don’t include all three wavelengths, knowing the different types is key to your success as a tattoo removal technician.

-Students who have received laser tattoo removal training have gone on to work at laser clinics, medical spas, tattoo shops, and some have even opened their own business!
+Attendees who have received tattoo removal training have gone on to work at laser clinics, medical spas, tattoo shops, and some have even opened their own business!

 Of course, if you are interested in learning more than just tattoo removal, our Comprehensive Laser Course has got you covered.
-In addition to laser tattoo removal, you’ll learn things like laser hair removal, skin tightening, acne reduction and IPL photofacial.
+In addition to tattoo removal, you’ll learn things like laser hair removal, skin tightening, acne reduction and IPL photofacial.